AllieRays/dev-assessment/exercises/001-exercise-create-local.md

 ....() type in `ssh-agent -s your_key_name`

 ## Step five: Fork the repo
-Go to https://github.com/AllieRays/dev-assessment and fork the repository to a sites directory on your local machine.
+Go to https://github.com/AllieRays/dev-assessment and fork the repository to your personal github account.

 ## Step six: Add an upstream to your forked repo
 `git remote set-url upstream git@github.com:AllieRays/dev-assessment.git` \